Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 invoked.
 However, if the callback returns without consuming data and new data arrives, it will be appended to the existing data buffer.

+I promise to never call these functions or reference a cursor except from within `cursor_recv_cb`.

 > [[This seems baroque, and doesn't deal with the case where more data comes in while `cursor_recv_cb` is running (i.e, if the underlying